 Where does this leave us?

 Needless to say, there are many opportunities and challenges with the digitalization of educational institutions.
 On one hand, technology will help our learning experience, on the other, it gets in the way of our social experience.
 The future seems to be somewhere in the middle, a hybrid approach.
 If you’d like to move to virtual teaching, you’ll need a virtual events platform.
 If you’re looking for an engaging virtual events platform, try out Remo.
 With our interactive features, such as breakout rooms and round tables, you’ll never look back.
-We offer a free 14-day trial so you can take a look before making any payment.
+We offer a limited free plan so you can take a look before making any payment.
 You can also check out our success stories to see how other customers have used our products.